Reach your savings goal with small everyday changes

 One man’s trash is often another man’s treasure.
 Get rid of any unwanted items on eBay or Gumtree or even a car-boot sale and watch the money roll in.
 Old books, shoes, phones or clothes could be worth a lot more than you think and give you some of that much needed money.

-The Government’s Help to Buy ISA scheme can be a huge help when saving for a deposit.
+Help to Buy can be a huge help when saving for a deposit for first time buyers.
 If you set up an account and add to it each month, you will be rewarded with an extra 25% bonus on top of your savings.
 This can then be put towards a new build home.

-See here for more Help to Buy ISA information about the scheme.
+See here for more Help to Buy information about the scheme.

 Master the 30 day rule